Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 }

-In our scenario, things are optimal, since each log line has exactly three components, in the same order and each matches every Grok pattern.
-But what if some text wouldn’t match any pattern we defined?
+In our scenario, things are optimal since each log line has precisely three components, in the same order and each matches every Grok pattern.
+But what if some text didn’t match any pattern we defined?

 How Grok Deals with Lines that Don’t Match Patterns